Package 'inspectdf'

 Description: A collection of utilities for columnwise summary, comparison and visualisation of data frames.
 Functions report missingness, categorical levels, numeric distribution, correlation, column types and memory usage.

-Authors: Alastair Rushworth [aut, cre], David Wilkins [ctb]
+Authors: Alastair Rushworth [aut, cre], David Wilkins [ctb], Christophe Regouby [ctb]

 Maintainer: Alastair Rushworth <[email protected]>